connext/documentation/docs/developers/examples/authenticated-hello.md

 Note that `HelloSource` should be deployed before `HelloTargetAuthenticated` because the latter needs the address of the former in its constructor.

-Now we've enforced that the greeting in `HelloTargetAuthenticated` can only be updated by an xcall from `HelloSource`!
+Now we've enforced that the greeting in `HelloTargetAuthenticated` can only be updated through `HelloSource`!